rchillyard/TableParser/README.md

 Typically, the input is in the form of a "CSV" (comma-separated-values) file.
 However, it is perfectly possible to parse other formats.

-_TableParser_ aims to make it as simple as possible to ingest a fully-typed tabular dataset.
+_TableParser_ aims to make it as simple as possible to ingest a strictly-typed tabular dataset.
 The principal mechanism for this is the use of case classes to specify the types of fields in the dataset.
 All conversions from strings to standard types are performed automatically.
 For non-standard types, it suffices simply to provide an implicit converter of the form _String=>T_.